YakhiniGroup/crispector/README.md

 - EMX1_mock_R1.fq.gz
 - EMX1_mock_R2.fq.gz

 The FASTQ files contain the first 50,000 reads of the experiment.
-Full sequencing can be found in [NCBI](https://www.ncbi.nlm.nih.gov/sra) as SRAXXXXXX.
+Full sequencing can be found in [NCBI](https://www.ncbi.nlm.nih.gov/sra) as SRA accession: PRJNA630002.

 With Conda: